Akina-Aoki/python_course/exercises/exercise_1.md

 # Exercise 1 - Count with python

-In this exercise, you get to familiarize yourself with fundamental Python
+In this exercise, you get to familiarize yourself with fundamental Python.
+This exercise covers lectures 04 in the course.

 ## 0. Pythagorean theorem (*)